vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 - If an eligible party is participating in multiple in-scope markets, their relative returns reward metric should be the sum of their relative returns from each market (<a name="0056-REWA-086" href="#0056-REWA-086">0056-REWA-086</a>).
 - If a `window_length>1` is specified in the recurring transfer, if an eligible party has zero net returns in all epochs, their relative return metric should be zero (<a name="0056-REWA-114" href="#0056-REWA-114">0056-REWA-114</a>).
 - If a `window_length>1` is specified in the recurring transfer, an eligible parties relative returns reward metric should be the average of their reward metrics over the last `window_length` epochs.
 Note epochs with zero returns should be included. (<a name="0056-REWA-115" href="#0056-REWA-115">0056-REWA-115</a>).
+- Given a recurring transfer is setup such that all eligible parties have a positive reward score, each parties metric is not offset and parties receive the correct rewards. (<a name="0056-REWA-116" href="#0056-REWA-116">0056-REWA-116</a>).
+- Give a recurring transfer is setup such that all eligible parties have a negative reward score, each parties metric is offset by the lowest negative score and parties receive the correct rewards. (<a name="0056-REWA-117" href="#0056-REWA-117">0056-REWA-117</a>).

 ### Returns volatility